-The hex file is prepared for configuration in similar fashion.
-It has an advantage over the rawbits file in that, with each ASCII character representing four bits of binary data (one hex digit), it takes up a quarter of the storage space required for the rawbits version.
+The hex file is created by the Xilinx PROM File Formatter.
+It has an advantage over the rawbits file in that, with each ASCII character representing four bits of binary data (one hex digit), it requires one fourth of the storage space for the rawbits version.
 On the other hand, the hex file requires more processing to convert it into the binary that is used to configure the device.
-Before loading the file into a SpartanXL device, it is necessary to first convert ASCII to hex (i.e., each ASCII byte becomes a single hex digit), and then from hex to binary (i.e., each hex digit becomes a nibble of binary).
+Before loading the file into a Spartan-XL device, it is necessary to first convert ASCII to hex (i.e., each ASCII byte becomes a single hex digit), and then from hex to binary (i.e., each hex digit becomes a nibble of binary).
 The Hex file does not have a text title declaration, so nothing needs to be stripped away from the file.
+It is important to note that Xilinx tools produce byte swapped data by default when creating a hex file.